Younhong/hugin.github.io/README.md

 Only part of source code that explains new functions will be shown since it is a private code for company.

 # About Hugin
-> Introducing Hugin Project
-Hugin is a project that started out from a movie called ‘아름다운 세상을 위하여’.
+Hugin started out from a movie called ‘Pay It Forward’.
+Main motivation of hugin company is that one's person's good act makes the whole world bright by passing benefits to each other.

 # Project Structure of Hugin Project
 * Hugin App